Farama-Foundation/stable-retro/docs/developing.rst

 Development
 =====================================

-Adding new games can be done without recompiling Gym Retro, but if you need to work on the C++ code or make changes to the UI, you will want to compile Gym Retro from source.
+Adding new games can be done without recompiling Stable Retro, but if you need to work on the C++ code or make changes to the UI, you will want to compile Stable Retro from source.

 Install Retro from source
 --------------------------------------

-Building Gym Retro requires at least either gcc 5 or clang 3.4.
+Building Stable Retro requires at least either gcc 5 or clang 3.4.

 Prerequisites
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To build Gym Retro you must first install CMake.
+To build Stable Retro you must first install CMake.
 You can do this either through your package manager, download from the `official site <https://cmake.org/download/>`_ or ``pip3 install cmake``.
 If you're using the official installer on Windows, make sure to tell CMake to add itself to the system PATH.